cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 grep "^@" scopus.bib
 ```

-The results show, for this particular data, that I have BOOK and ARTICLE entry types.
+The results show, for this particular *SCOPUS* data, that I have BOOK and ARTICLE entry types.
 The data I'm using does not contain many records, but if it contained thousands or more, then it would be helpful to filter these results.

 Thus, below I use the `-E` option to extend `grep`'s regular expression engine.